kevrez/weld-group-calculator/README.md

 Individual section properties are calculated by treating welds as lines, and using formulas provided by Omer W. Blodgett in DESIGN OF WELDMENTS (1976), and WELDED CONNECTIONS by Blodgett et al (1999):

+### Load Angle
+In this program, the load angle effect described by AISC in section XXXX is not considered.
+Since AISC allows an increase of up to 50% for loading perpendicular to the line of the weld, the section properties calculated here may be conservative by up to 33%, depending on the case.

 ### Moment:
 Moment capacity is calculated by using an equivalent section modulus Sx or Sy from the weld geometry from the appropriate formula.
 It is then multiplied by the linear strength of the selected weld to obtain a moment capacity in kip-inches.
 It is then converted to kip-ft as necessary, separate from the calculation.